Infantino under fire: FIFA President accused of breaching key FIFA rule

 Gianni Infantino's salary

-Earlier, YEN.com.gh reporred that newly released documents have shed light on the salary of FIFA President Gianni Infantino, revealing the financial package of one of football’s most influential figures.
+Earlier, YEN.com.gh reported that newly released documents have shed light on the salary of FIFA President Gianni Infantino, revealing the financial package of one of football’s most influential figures.

 Infantino has been in charge of the world governing body for nearly a decade, taking over from Sepp Blatter in February 2016.